 Gone Camping - Tamara Will Wissinger, illustrated by Matthew Cordell 2017

 Siblings Sam and Lucy are off on a camping trip with Grandpa.

 Minn and Jake - Janet S. Wong, illustrated by Genvieve Cote 2008

-Tall Minn and small Jake are fifth-graders that form a friendship despite the fact that they reject each other at first sight.
-(For readers ages 8 to 11.)
+Tall Minn and small Jake are fifth-graders that form a friendship even though they reject each other at first sight.

 Minn and Jake's Almost Terrible Summer - Janet S. Wong, illustrated by Genvieve Cote 2008

-Now ten, Minn and Jake must spend the summer apart--until Minn visits Jake in L.A. and makes thing worse.
-(For readers ages 8 to 11.)
+Now ten, Minn and Jake must spend the summer apart--until Minn visits Jake in L.A. and makes things worse.

 Running Back to Ludie - Jacqueline Woodson 2001